 Scenario: You’re in an office meeting, and your profession is largely male-dominated.
 Your co-worker Bob shares in the meeting that he was not awarded the contract for a deal you know he’d been working on for over a month.
 Consider the following responses:

-Answer A: is an example of denying your femininity.
+is an example of denying your femininity.
 It’s abrupt and lacks compassion, but if you’re attempting to mirror the male energy in the room, this might seem like the best response in the situation.

 Answer B: because women are naturally more compassionate and empathetic, a default response might be to lavish others with words that express these traits.
 However, if you’re not adjusting to the person or people in the room, it easily becomes too much and inappropriate for that person or setting.